One of the Middle East’s bloodiest battles is also one of the most overlooked. It is not in Syria or Iraq but it is in Yemen.

 The US argues that this is justified because they are fighting against an Iranian proxy – the Houthis – but the fact is they do not even what is happening.
 The spokeswoman for the National Security Council told the Huffington Post: “It remains our assessment that Iran does not exert command and control over the Houthis in Yemen.”

 One moment, they say the Houthis are an Iranian Proxy, the next moment they say they aren’t.
 One moment, they are fighting Al-Qaeda, the next moment they are fighting alongside Al-Qaeda.
-America needs to make up its mind.
+Houthi aggression in Yemen is also highly problematic, but America needs to make up its mind on these various factions if its foreign policy is to be taken more seriously.

 Furthermore, the US and UK have been selling arms to Saudi Arabia.
 In recent years, according to the Stockholm Institute for Peace Research, Saudi Arabia has bought more arms from the USA than any other country has.
 Also, the UK’s largest military arms customer is Saudi Arabia.